Kasper-Bankler/AgeClassification/README.md

 # AgeClassification

 A PyTorch-based age classification system that categorizes faces into three age groups: Under 16, 16-25, and Over 25.
-The project implements two approaches: a custom CNN model and a transfer learning model using MobileNetV2, both trained on the UTKFace dataset.
+The project focuses on two approaches: a custom CNN model and a transfer learning model using MobileNetV2, both trained on the UTKFace dataset.

 ## Features